Aliases for IL6ST Gene

 IL6ST (Interleukin 6 Signal Transducer) is a Protein Coding gene.
-Diseases associated with IL6ST include kaposi sarcoma and rheumatoid arthritis.
-Among its related pathways are Signaling by GPCR and IL6-mediated signaling events.
+Diseases associated with IL6ST include Kaposi Sarcoma and Myeloma.
+Among its related pathways are Th17 Differentiation Pathway and Transcription Androgen Receptor nuclear signaling.
 GO annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
 An important paralog of this gene is CSF3R.

 UniProtKB/Swiss-Prot for IL6ST Gene

 Signal-transducing molecule.
 The receptor systems for IL6, LIF, OSM, CNTF, IL11, CTF1 and BSF3 can utilize IL6ST for initiating signal transmission.
 Binding of IL6 to IL6R induces IL6ST homodimerization and formation of a high-affinity receptor complex, which activates Janus kinases (PubMed:2261637).
 That causes phosphorylation of IL6ST tyrosine residues which in turn activates STAT3 (PubMed:19915009, PubMed:23294003).
 Mediates signals which regulate immune response, hematopoiesis, pain control and bone metabolism (By similarity).
 Has a role in embryonic development (By similarity).
 Does not bind IL6 (PubMed:2261637).
 Essential for survival of motor and sensory neurons and for differentiation of astrocytes (By similarity).
 Required for expression of TRPA1 in nociceptive neurons (By similarity).
 Required for the maintenance of PTH1R expression in the osteoblast lineage and for the stimulation of PTH-induced osteoblast differentiation (By similarity).
 Required for normal trabecular bone mass and cortical bone composition (By similarity).